gcalderone/AbbrvKW.jl/README.md

 [![Build Status](https://travis-ci.org/gcalderone/AbbrvKW.jl.svg?branch=master)](https://travis-ci.org/gcalderone/AbbrvKW.jl)

-Julia supports keyword arguments in function calls, albeit the keyword names must be entirely specified even when there is no possibility of ambiguity.
+Julia supports keyword arguments in function calls but the keyword names must be entirely specified, even when there is no possibility of ambiguity.

-In order to improve code readability it may be useful to use abbreviated names.
+In order to improve code readability, and speed up interactive usage on the REPL, it may be useful to use abbreviated names.
 This packages provide such functionality through the `@AbbrvKW` macro.

 The idea for this macro came out from a [post](https://discourse.julialang.org/t/keyword-name-disambiguation/5459) in the Usage forum.
 Hopefully, this functionality will be included as a native feature in future versions of Julia.

-You may install this package typing
+You may install this package typing:

 ``` julia
 Pkg.clone("https://github.com/gcalderone/AbbrvKW.jl.git")